 Why is thyroid surgery done?

 Surgery is used to treat thyroid problems if:

 - Thyroid cancer is present or is suspected.

 - A noncancerous (benign) nodule is large enough to cause problems with breathing or swallowing.

 - A fluid-filled (cystic) nodule returns after being drained once or twice.

-- Hyperthyroidism cannot be treated with medicines or radioactive iodine.
+- Hyperthyroidism can't be treated with medicines or radioactive iodine.

 Surgery is rarely used to treat hyperthyroidism.
-It may be used if the thyroid gland is so big that it makes swallowing or breathing difficult or thyroid cancer has been diagnosed or is suspected.
-Surgery also may be done if you are pregnant or cannot tolerate antithyroid medicines.
+It may be used if the thyroid gland is so big that it makes it hard to swallow or breathe or if thyroid cancer has been diagnosed or is suspected.
+Surgery also may be done if you are pregnant or can't tolerate antithyroid medicines.

 You may have all or part of your thyroid gland removed, depending on the reason for the surgery.

-Some surgeons are now doing endoscopic thyroidectomies using several small incisions through which a tiny camera and instruments are passed.
+Some surgeons are now doing endoscopic thyroidectomies.
+These are done with several small incisions through which a tiny camera and surgical tools are passed.